 The acquisition of subsidiaries is accounted for using the purchase method of accounting.
-The purchase method of accounting involves allocating the cost of the business combination to the fair value of the assets acquired and the liabilities and contingent liabilities assumed at the date of acquisition.
+The purchase method of

 Minority interests represent the interests in Vita Life Sciences (Thailand) Co.
 Ltd and Vitahealth (Thailand) Co.
 Ltd not held by the Group.
 Minority interests are allocated their share of net profit or loss after tax in the statement of comprehensive income and are presented within Equity in the consolidated statement of financial position, separately from the parent shareholders' equity.